 Recycling farm chemical containers in CHB (Agrecovery)

-Drench, weed spray, animal remedy and other plastic containers are accepted at Waipukurau Transfer STation during normal operating hours Monday to Saturday 9.00 to 5.00pm.
+Drench, weed spray, animal remedy and other plastic containers are accepted at Waipukurau Transfer Station during normal operating hours Monday to Saturday 9.00 to 5.00pm.

 Recycling oil, paint & e-waste

-The following recycling faciitities are available at the Waipukurau Transfer Station:
+are available at the Waipukurau Transfer Station:

 Used oil is collected at the Waipukurau Transfer Station free of charge, stored in a purpose built and bunded storage tank and collected by Exoil NZ a division of Petroleum Services.
 The collected oil is re-processed where required and then used as a fuel in high temperature industrical burning applications such as asphalt plants and timber production.
 These applications require stringent controls over the quality of used oil consumed and must meet emission standards as consented by local authorities taking what has traditionally been considered a waste product and giving it a second life as a consented industrial fuel.
 This reduces the demand on raw fuel fossil fuels and supports primary New Zealand industries.
 You can visit the NZ Petroleum Services website for more information on oil recycling.